pagopa/io-react-native-cieid/README.md

 A React Native bridge to integrate CieID authentication into your app.
 It provides both a native UI component and native module methods to interact with the CieID app.
 It's based on [cieid-ios-sdk](https://github.com/IPZSMobileTeam/cieid-ios-sdk) and [cieid-android-sdk](https://github.com/IPZSMobileTeam/cieid-android-sdk).

-**NOTE:** The Native View component (`IoReactNativeCieidView`) is currently only available on iOS.
+:construction: **NOTE:** The Native View component (`IoReactNativeCieidView`) is currently only available on iOS.
 Android platform support is not yet implemented for the Native View.
 However, the Native Module methods (e.g., `isCieIdAvailable`) are available on both iOS and Android.

 ## Installation